Updated Wednesday, Jun 19, 2019 at 11:40 p.m.

 "I think we are at great risk -- if we've not crossed the point of no return -- of doing lasting damage to our state by demoralizing the educators in our state," Minority Leader Tim Miley, D-Harrison said just before the bill went to a vote.

 House Education Chair Del.
-Paul Espinosa, R-Jefferson, lauded the passage of House Bill 206 and said he hopes the measure clears the Senate with little issue.
+Paul Espinosa, R-Jefferson, lauded the passage of the bill and said he hopes the bill clears the Senate with little issue.

 "I think it's a big win for not only traditional public education, but parents and children who certainly have expressed an interest in having some of the same education choice options that are prevalent across the country," Espinosa said.
 "By and large, I think the amendments strengthen the bill."